Vizzuality/eubon_butterflies/README.md

 ### Summary

-This project is designed to showcase the [EuroLST data](http://www.geodati.fmach.it/eurolst.html), using the narrative of butterfly observations across Europe.
+We designed this project to showcase the [EuroLST data](http://www.geodati.fmach.it/eurolst.html), using the narrative of butterfly observations across Europe.
 We will need to show several maps from Euro LST data as basemaps, and overlay vectors based on butterfly observations from [GBIF](http://www.gbif.org).
 We can make these data comparable (at least in a qualitative manner) in both space (i.e. across areas or national averages) and time (i.e. over temporal bins of 4 years) by calculating **relative proportions**: *i.e. for each area we can calculate the relative percentage of butterfly seen that were of a given type*.